-Code-Based Integration — this approach fits for more advanced projects that require tailor-made integrations to guarantee a complete alignment with system requirements and different versions of API.
+This approach fits more advanced projects requiring tailor-made integrations to guarantee a complete alignment with system requirements and different versions of API.
 Such option usually takes longer to complete and may require external help.

 Also, a major drawback of this integration type is that it requires expert involvement in solution support and maintenance with each Salesforce release.

-Press Button Integration — during this integration, data is transferred from one system to another system at a point in the work process when the other system is activated – either by clicking on a button or by selecting from a menu.
+During this integration, data is transferred from one system to another at a point in the work process when the other system is activated – either by clicking on a button or by selecting from a menu.

-Besides the above-mentioned types, you can integrate systems and apps based on various integration solutions like Salesforce Connect (Lightning Connect), Salesforce App Cloud (Force.com), Ready-to-use integration apps on AppExchange.
+Besides the above-mentioned types, you can integrate systems and apps based on various integration solutions like:

-Salesforce Connect — it is a perfect a framework to integrate several Salesforce solutions, like ERP, CRM, or marketing automation software via real-time or on-demand connection to outside data sources.
-This option allows to operate large amount of data without duplicating it to Salesforce and its codeless point-and-click interface enables easy configuration.
+Salesforce Connect is a perfect framework for Salesforce ERP integration or integration with other CRM systems, marketing automation software via real-time or on-demand connection to outside data sources.
+This option allows to operate large amounts of data without duplicating it to Salesforce, and its codeless point-and-click interface enables easy configuration.

 However, this integration approach focuses only on Salesforce side of the integration and requires points for Open Data Protocol for system integration.
 If chosen systems don’t support Open Data Protocol, you have to build a custom adapter with the Apex Connector Framework.

-Salesforce App Cloud — this platform for custom app development enables building integration apps and link external data sources with them.
-App development process doesn’t require solid IT skills and involves using of Force.com APIs and tools like Force.com Canvas and Heroku as well as drag-and-drop components in Process Builder so it can be performed by an in-house IT department.
+This platform for custom app development enables building integration apps and links external data sources with them.
+The app development process doesn’t require solid IT skills and can be completed using Force.com APIs and tools like Force.com, Canvas, and Heroku, as well as drag-and-drop components in Process Builder.
+This way, it can be performed by an in-house IT department.

-Before launching an integration project you need to evaluate carefully your current system limits, weak points, and areas for improvement.
+Before launching an integration project, you need to evaluate your current system limits, weak points, and areas for improvement.
 To do it, you may engage with a Salesforce consulting partner that will perform your Org health check and determine how ready it is for any type of integration.

 Then you need to assess your app limits, requirements, compatibility with various Salesforce editions, and scalability.